godsonhenry/Data-Analytics-Competition/README.md

 **Business Value**
 1. Conducted customer segmentation based on selected features.
 2. Provided recommendations how to prevent policyhollder from cancelling policy.

+**Notice**

+Because of confidencial agreement, All codes in this project were modified as sample code or modeling structure.